bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Then use the **-es** option of Vim to execute the Vim script.

-This example will execute the above do script over all Ruby files in the current directory tree:
+This example will execute the above *do.vim* script over all Ruby files in the current directory tree:

 ```